Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 Here’s a quick how-to guide on editing in Toca Builders:

-- Use the tools at the top of the screen to add, delete or move blocks around.
+2. Use the tools at the top of the screen to add, delete, or move blocks around.

 Gamestar Mechanic (Age 8+)

-Do you know your kid can edit a game in Gamestar Mechanic in several ways?
+Do you know editing existing games in Gamestar Mechanic is possible in several ways?

 Here are some tips on how to get started: